0xadri/notes-js/__html.md

 Display links' url in plain text if needed.

-Use different unit of measurement than px:
+Use different unit of measurement than `px`:
   - point (pt)
   - centimetre (cm)

-Page margin can be set using @page , this may not be cross browser though. see http://stackoverflow.com/questions/1542320/margin-while-printing-html-page
+Page margin can be set using `@page` , this may not be cross browser though. see http://stackoverflow.com/questions/1542320/margin-while-printing-html-page

 ## Tech links